hiramusarrat8-beep/auditory-mask-generator/README.md

 # Auditory Mask Generator

-A standalone PyQt6-based application for generating auditory masking sounds for ultrasound neuromodulation and psychoacoustic experiments.
+A standalone PyQt6-based application for generating auditory masking sounds for ultrasound neuromodulation experiments.

 This repository contains the audio-generation system only and does not include NeuroFUS hardware communication, ultrasound stimulation control, TPO integration, or sonication parameter management.